Many women are a little afraid to install a pole in their house because it entails a lot of different things.

 If you buy a pole with a permanent ceiling mount, that’s ok too, it’s just a few screw holes that you will need to be filled with caulking when the pole comes back down in the future.

 Ceiling and floor structures are amazingly strong, but so is a good quality dance pole.
 If you over tighten it, something’s got to give.
 It could be your pole that will bend or your ceiling that may crack under the pressure.

 It isn’t necessary to over tighten your pole to make it safe.
 If you bought a good pole that has well attached, thick rubber on the bottom of the base, then if for some reason the pole moved after installation (because it wasn’t tightened enough to begin with) then the rubber will usually catch and lock itself into place on the roof and floor.

 If you bought a pole with poor quality rubber, then it may not catch and the pole could come loose from the roof entirely.

 A poorly constructed dance pole with cheap materials is a safety hazard.
 Don’t risk buying a cheap pole and risk your health, get a sturdy dance pole for your home.

-Here is what to look for in a good safe dance pole:
+Here is video that shows you what to look for in a good safe dance pole: